Control Systems

 - intelligent agents

-They didn't define my trajectory.
+They don't define the trajectory.

-They explained it.
+They explain it.